andreyks/aws-shop-product-service/product-service/README.md

-# AWS API Gateway HTTP API to AWS Lambda
+# Product service

 ## Overview

-Creates an [AWS Lambda](https://aws.amazon.com/lambda/) function writing to [Amazon DynamoDB](https://aws.amazon.com/dynamodb/) and invoked by [Amazon API Gateway](https://aws.amazon.com/api-gateway/) HTTP API.
+Task 4: Creates an [AWS Lambda](https://aws.amazon.com/lambda/) function writing to [Amazon DynamoDB](https://aws.amazon.com/dynamodb/) and invoked by [Amazon API Gateway](https://aws.amazon.com/api-gateway/) HTTP API.
 ![architecture](docs/architecture.png)

+Task 6: Create a service to be able to save products which were provided in csv file in database using SQS & SNS.

 ## Setup